Keeping filling in cinnamon rolls: Introduction

 5. What’s the best way to seal the cinnamon rolls when rolling them up?

-To properly seal the rolls, use a light brush of water, milk, or egg wash along the edge of the dough before completing the roll.
+To properly seal the rolls and master how do you get fillings to stay in cinnamon rolls, use a light brush of water, milk, or egg wash along the edge of the dough before completing the roll.
 This acts as a glue to keep the roll intact.
-Gently press the seam against the roll to secure it.
+Gently press the seam against the roll to secure it and prevent the filling from leaking out during baking.

 Keeping the filling inside cinnamon rolls isn’t as hard as it seems.
 Focus on making elastic dough, spreading the filling evenly, rolling tightly, and sealing the edges.
 With these tips, you’ll no longer ask, “How do you get fillings to stay in cinnamon rolls?”
 Instead, you’ll be enjoying gooey, perfectly baked rolls every time.